augustine0890/cloud-data-engineer/azure_core_data_concepts.md

 - CosmosDB supports several common models of non-relational databases, include key-value stores, graph db, document db, and column-family stores.
 - [Data store models](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/data-store-overview)
 - [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)

+### Data Analytics
+- Successful companies make informed decisions to find new opportunities, identify weaknesses, increase efficiency, and improve customer satisfaction.
+- Data analytics is the process of examining raw data to uncover trends and discover information used to task and answer questions related to organizational performance.
+- __Data Ingestion and Processing__
+    - Fresh and historical data from muiltiple sources.
+    - To capture the data and store in db system, set of files, type of fast.
+It might also perform filtering (reject suspicious, corrupt or duplicated data), transformation (covert to standard form).
+    - Processing: takes raw form data, cleans it and converts it into a more meaningful format such as tables (functions, cognitive services, databricks, tools).
+    - Build a data warehouse
+    - Wrangle data to appropriate formats
+    - ELT & ETL (Azure SQL Database): ELT (Data lake support, ideal for large volumes data), ETL (improved data privacy and compliance, does not require specialist skills)
+    - Azure Data Factory: data integration service that allows you to create data driven workflows for orchestrating data movement and transforming data at scale.
+Can create and schedule data driven workflows (ingest data from disparate data stores).
+    - Implement data analysis tools and visualizations